Crieff: Places of worship

 Crieff Parish Church (Church of Scotland) in Strathearn Terrace, also known as the East Church, is on the site of a medieval building that was demolished and rebuilt in 1786, when a hoard of gold coins from the reign of Robert the Bruce was found within its walls.
 The church was again rebuilt in 1827.

 Crieff West Church (Church of Scotland) was built 1837–1838 on Comrie Road as a chapel of ease to the main parish church.
 It was converted into the St Ninian's Centre in 1958 and used for over 50 years as a lay training and conference venue until its closure in 2001.
 The building is now occupied by private flats.

 The South Church, now disused, was built in 1881 as a Free Church of Scotland, modelled on the design of Dunblane Cathedral.
 It later became known as the South UP Church when it merged with the United Presbyterian Church (Scotland) into the United Free Church of Scotland, before becoming part of the established Church of Scotland.

 The Scottish Episcopal Church in Perth Road is a small 1990s building which replaced an older church.

 The Roman Catholic Church is represented by St Fillan's Chapel in Ford Road, as part of the Diocese of Dunkeld.

 Media

 Radio Earn broadcasts from Strathearn and Strathallan.

+Transport

+The town has no railway stations however it does have 2 bus routes operated by Stagecoach South Scotland.
+The first route is the 15 to St. Fillen or Perth and the 2nd route is the 15a to Perth or Stirling.